-Though telehealth was an established method of delivering care before the COVID-19 pandemic, it exploded during much of 2020 as healthcare practitioners faced an immediate need to reduce exposure by providing care—or at least triage—remotely when appropriate.
-Now that practitioners and patients are more comfortable with and able to have in-person visits, the need and desire for virtual visits has declined, although not to the same level as prior to the pandemic.
-Many believe there will continue to be a desire on the part of both patients and practitioners to use telemedicine for healthcare delivery going forward.
+Though telehealth was an established method of delivering care before the COVID-19 pandemic, it exploded during the pandemic as healthcare practitioners faced an immediate need to reduce exposure by providing care—or at least triage—remotely when appropriate.
+Telehealth demand has declined since the peak of the pandemic, but it continues to be an integral part of healthcare delivery.

 Under usual circumstances, telemedicine is comparatively low risk.
 That said, telemedicine brings certain specific risks to both patient safety and practice liability.
 Minimizing those risks calls for adapting daily practice routines around informed consent, documentation, and other standard components of a patient encounter, as well as adjusting the practice’s insurance coverage.